-Windows Mac iPad Tablet devices Operating Systems 64-bit versions of Windows 10 and Windows 11 MacOS 10.15 or later iPadOS 14 and iPadOS 15 ExamSoft does not support tablet devices other than Microsoft Surface Pro.
-Processor Non-ARM based processor supported by your operating system Intel or M1 processor.
-Devices using Apple's M1 processor and Apple Rosetta 2 are supported.
-Integrated in device Not applicable Free Disk Space 4GB 4GB 500 MB of free space required to commence an exam, 2GB or higher required for exams with ExamID or ExamMonitor enabled Not applicable Free RAM 4GB 4GB Not specified Not applicable Upload Speed 2.5 Mbps 2.5 Mbps 2.5 Mbps Not applicable Screen resolution 1280 x 768 Not specified Integrated in device Not applicable Microphone Microphone (no headphones, no virtual mics) Microphone (no headphones, no virtual mics) Integrated in device Not applicable
+Windows Mac iPad Tablet devices

+Operating 64-bit versions of MacOS 10.15 or iPadOS 14 and ExamSoft does

+Systems Windows 10 and later iPadOS 15 not support

+Windows 11 tablet devices

+other than

+Microsoft

+Surface Pro.

+Processor Non-ARM based Intel or M1 Integrated in Not applicable

+processor processor. device

+supported by your operating system Devices using Apple's M1

+operating system processor and

+Apple Rosetta 2

+are supported.

+Free Disk 4GB 4GB 500 MB of free Not applicable

+Space space required

+to commence an

+exam, 2GB or

+higher required

+for exams with

+ExamID or

+ExamMonitor

+enabled

+Free RAM 4GB 4GB Not specified Not applicable

+Upload Speed 2.5 Mbps 2.5 Mbps 2.5 Mbps Not applicable

+Screen resolution 1280 x 768 Not specified Integrated in device Not applicable

+Microphone Microphone (no headphones, no virtual mics) Microphone (no headphones, no virtual mics) Integrated in device Not applicable

 Windows Mac iPad Tablet devices Webcam Integrated camera or external USB camera supported by your operating system.
 Virtual cameras are not supported.
 Integrated camera or external USB camera supported by your operating system.
-Virtual cameras and Microsoft Lifecam Series cameras are not supported.
-Integrated in device Not applicable Specific Device Not applicable Not applicable iPad 5+, iPad Air 2+, iPad Mini 4+, iPad Pro Not applicable
+Virtual cameras and Microsoft Lifecam Series cameras are notsupported.
+Integrated in device Not applicable SpecificDevice Not applicable Not applicable iPad 5+, iPad Air 2+, iPad Mini 4+, iPad Pro Not applicable

 - 1. Internet connection is required for download, registration, exam download and upload. - 2.
 If you are using a Microsoft Surface device, please read this article for important instructions on Windows 10 and 11 "S mode" versus the standard Windows 10 or 11.
-S mode is not compatible with Examplify. - 3.
+Smode is not compatible with Examplify. - 3.
 Examplify is not compatible with virtual operating systems such as Microsoft's Virtual Machine, Parallels, VMware, VMware Fusion, or any other virtual environments. - 4.
 Examplify is not compatible within virtualized environments or environments that require persistent network (local or otherwise) connections during secure exams.
 This includes, but is not limited to, VMWare, Parallels, Citrix workspace, virtual disks, streamed images, etc.